Aimnhziq/Aimnhziq/README.md

 - Database Management
 - Web Application Development

-My work involves developing the platform, implementing system functionality, and building the web interface using Blazor and ASP.NET.
+Working on the development of the platform, web interface, system functionality, and database-related components.

 ---